python-can-define-radio/python-course/classroom_activities/ex_2a_print_and_inputs.md

 ## 3b
-## Copy and modify the previous example so that it prints firstn, and then prints lastn.
+## Copy and modify the previous example so that it
+## prints firstn, and then prints lastn.

 ## 4
 ## Try this.
-## This example uses an f string.
+## This example uses an f-string.
 The f stands for "format".
-## f strings are used to insert variables inside of a string.
+## f-strings are used to insert variables inside of a string.
 firstn = "Bob"
 lastn = "Smith"
 print(f"My name is {firstn} {lastn}")

 ## 4b
-## You can also use commas, but only in functions that support it, such as print.
+## You can also use commas, but only in functions that
+## support it, such as print.
-## (Later, when we get to file writing, the comma approach doesn't work, but f strings do work.)
+## (Later, when we get to file writing, the
+## comma approach doesn't work, but f-strings do work.)
 print("My name is", firstn, lastn)
 ```